-- Remove any foods, to which you have a known or suspected sensitivity.
+3. Remove any foods, to which you have a known or suspected sensitivity.
 Eating foods to which you are sensitive creates more inflammation, forcing your immune system to work overtime.
 Common culprits include wheat, gluten, dairy, soy, corn, shellfish, eggs and peanuts.

-- Minimize consumption of high histamine foods.
-Focus on avoiding the main offenders: fermented foods, fermented drink (a.k.a. alcohol and beer), tomatoes, citrus fruits and spinach.
+4. Minimize consumption of high histamine foods.
+As much as possible, avoid the main offenders, especially during allergy season: fermented foods, fermented beverages, including alcohol, aged cheeses; dried, smoked and cured meats; vinegar-containing foods; processed foods (often contain preservatives, which are high in histamine); tomatoes, spinach and dried fruit.
 Be sure to check the pollen count.
 When it’s high, you’ll want to be especially mindful of making low-histamine food choices that day.

-- Do a spring cleanse.
-If you’re an allergy sufferer, spring is the perfect time to do a whole foods-based cleanse, like my 7-Day Body Reset Cleanse, which eliminates common food allergens, including many high histamine foods, and supports liver detoxification.
+11. Do a spring cleanse.
+If you’re an allergy sufferer, spring is the perfect time to do a whole foods-based cleanse, like my DIY 7-Day Body Reset Cleanse, which eliminates common food allergens, including many high histamine foods, and supports liver detoxification.
 Removing foods to which you are sensitive—even temporarily—can help improve digestive health, boost immunity and tame inflammation in the body, enabling you to experience greater relief from allergy symptoms.

 3, 4 The American Journal of Clinical Nutrition.
 May 1, 2007.

 5 American Journal of Physiology-Regulatory, Integrative and Comparative Physiology.
 Sept.
 2014.
 Vol. 307.
 No. 6

 6 Alcohol & Alcoholism.
 March 1999.
 Vol. 34.
 Issue 2.